 So what remedy do these applicants now have if they believe that the decision taken on their application is wrong?
 Instead of a right of appeal to an independent Tribunal, they can apply for an Administrative Review, conducted by the Home Office, that is the same body who made the original decision they wish to challenge.

-Although the Home Office do say that a different team will review the decision, not unsurprisingly clients have expressed a lack of confidence about the independence and so effectiveness of the Administrative Review process.
+Although the Home Office do say that a different team will review the decision, not unsurprisingly clients have expressed a lack of confidence about the independence and so the effectiveness of the Administrative Review process.

 Where AR is not successful there is Judicial Review.
-However the government is seeking to limit access to that further.
+However, the government is seeking to limit access to that further.

 Where there is such a high rate of overturning initial decisions, surely the decisions themselves need to be better?
 A Home Office confident that it is getting decisions right should not be fearful of effective review.
-Given the political pressure to reduce immigration and continued criticism of the Home Office, getting it right first time should be the priority.
+Given the political pressure to reduce immigration and continued criticism of the Home Office, getting it right the first time should be the priority.